ccweaver1/bsi_vision/README.md

 # BSI Vision

-This work uses deep convolutional neural networks and other ML techniques to extract player detection and mapping data from NHL broadcasts.
+This work uses deep convolutional neural networks and other ML and computer vision techniques to extract player detection and mapping data from NHL broadcasts.

 ## Objective